 Decide how large you want your slab pot to be.

 Then cut out a template for your sides and base.
 You can make your template out of card or paper.
 If you make it out of craft foam, you can use your template again and again.
+If you want to know more about how to make slab pottery templates, you can check out my article on template making here.

 When you are making your templates, you need to account for the thickness of the clay in your measurements.